 Q&A on AML in Crypto:

 A: I think that the first thing is what’s happening today.
-So attending these types of presentations, learning, that’s, to me, the most important.
+So attending these types of presentations, and learning, that’s, to me, the most important.
 Also establishing somebody inside the financial institution, who is going to lead the training and learning effort.

 And then I’d say lastly if there’s a strategy in the bank to either bank cryptocurrency companies, the high-quality ones obviously, how are you going to validate them and what is your ongoing monitoring program going to be?
 And then if you’re going to actually offer virtual currency services like custody, then that’s a whole other discussion around initial onboarding, verification, and monitoring.
 You also have to think about travel rule compliance, how to budget for it, how to know if you are compliant, and which countries you are able to do business with.